 In the face of a failure to take significant action at the federal level, California has passed a series of laws designed to comprehensively reduce GHG emissions in the state and transition to a clean energy economy.
 In 2006, the California Assembly passed AB 32, the Global Warming Solutions Act.
 Since then California has since gained over a decade of experience with the Act's cap and trade policies.
 These policies have driven growth and have been effective in decreasing per capita GHG emissions.
 California has established itself as a leader in pioneering green industries, which are likely to become major areas of growth in the 21st century.
-As a result of this explosive growth, while there are roughly 2.5 jobs in renewable energy generation for each job in fossil fuel generation.
+As a result of this explosive growth, while there are roughly 2.5 jobs in renewable energy generation for each job in fossil fuel generation in the United States as a whole, in California there are 8.5 jobs in renewable energy generation for each job in fossil fuel generation.
 Research shows strong job growth due to the transition away from fossil fuels.
 SB 350 substantially ratchets up the state's GHG emissions reduction requirements over the next decade, and at the same time it is difficult to predict the possible impact of eliminating federal subsidies and tax credits.